IntelliJ Platform Plugin SDK Help

 Language Packs

-Localizing IDEs is achieved by providing language packs (see available language packs).
+Localizing IDEs is achieved by providing language packs (see language packs provided by JetBrains).
 Language packs are IntelliJ Platform plugins containing translations of UI texts.
 Official language packs contain translations of all the UI texts used in the IDE and in plugins developed by JetBrains.

 Language packs must define their language.
-The language definition is provided in the plugin.xml file with com.intellij.languageBundle extension point (EP), e.g.:
+The language definition is provided in the plugin.xml file with com.intellij.languageBundle extension point (EP), for example:

 <extensions defaultExtensionNs="com.intellij"> <languageBundle locale="zh-CN"/> </extensions>